Scandltd/dry-inspect/README.md

 # dry-inspect
-A JavaScript library helps keep your code DRY
+A JavaScript library helps keeping your code DRY